mismith/roster/README.md

 - add (request) subs functionality
 - fix floating fab scrolling/positioning on mobile
-- send notification when new event is added to roster
-- send notification when new feature is added
-- send notification when user is removed from roster, or promoted/demoted to/from admin
 - add prompt to add to homescreen
 - fix back button edge cases
-- fix issue where main page doesn't load some times
 - fix non-logged-in homepage spacing

 - handle missing/wrong IDs in resolves (e.g. what to show if invite is wrong/used?)